-- A focus on reducing variation in access to elective health care and reducing Hospitalised Standardised Mortality Ratios (HSMR).
-We will take a particular focus on Children and Young People in reducing DNA rates in our ENT services. - Ensuring accessible information related to care and treatment.
-Including ensuring our Transforming Care Together programme considers accessibility and signage. - Building on our patient experience and community networks in co-designing improvements; including capturing the views of our staff living in Dorset. - Embedding health inequalities in our Patient First methodology for improvement. - Reviewing our Equality Impact Assessment to ensure it comprehensively considers the impact on health inequalities. - Expanding opportunities for staff to access training on health inequalities and building an informed workforce that understands their role in reducing health inequalities.
-We will also work with the ICS to develop a communications plan to support staff to deliver public health messages.

-Increasing our staff's access and use of data to better understand unwarranted variation.
+- A focus on reducing variation in access to elective health care and reducing Hospitalised Standardised Mortality Ratios (HSMR). - Ensuring accessible information related to care and treatment.
+Including ensuring our Transforming Care Together programme considers accessibility and signage. - Building on our patient experience and community networks in co-designing improvements; including capturing the views of our staff living in Dorset. - Embedding health inequalities in our Patient First methodology for improvement. - Reviewing our Equality Impact Assessment to ensure it comprehensively considers the impact on health inequalities. - Expanding opportunities for staff to access training on health inequalities and building an informed workforce.
+We will work with the ICS to develop a communications plan to support staff to deliver public health messages. - Increasing our staff's access and use of data to better understand unwarranted variation.